filewatcher/filewatcher/README.md

 [![Code Climate](https://codeclimate.com/github/thomasfl/filewatcher.png)](https://codeclimate.com/github/thomasfl/filewatcher)

 Lightweight filewatcher weighing less than 200 LoC.
 No dependencies or platform specific code.
 Works everywhere.
 Monitors changes in the filesystem by polling.
-No config files needed to run.
+Has no config files.
 When running filewatcher from the command line, you specify which files to monitor and what action to perform on updates.

-Search recursively for javascript files and run jshint when a file is updated, added, renamed or deleted:
+For example to search recursively for javascript files and run jshint when a file is updated, added, renamed or deleted:

 Linux/OSX: